 Beyond that, one can find countless self-regulatory initiatives by companies.
 Additionally, industry has joined forces with academia and nonprofits to advance the responsible use of AI; for example, within the Partnership on AI or the Global Partnership for AI.
 Standardization bodies such as ISO/IEC, IEEE and NIST also offer guidance.

 Present governance initiatives primarily take the form of declarations and are non-binding.
-At the same time, various existing privacy laws already regulate the responsible use of AI systems to a considerable extend.
+At the same time, various existing privacy laws already regulate the responsible use of AI systems to a considerable extent.

 The prominent role of privacy regulators for AI governance is also demonstrated by the release of the Model AI Governance Framework through Singapore’s Personal Data Protection Commission, the U.K. Information Commissioner’s Office extensive work on developing an AI Auditing Framework, and the release of a Guidance on the Ethical Development and Use of AI by the Office of The Privacy Commissioner for Personal Data of Hong Kong.